dollarscout

 Pros

-• $0 stock and ETF commissions
+• $0 stock commissions at high volumes

-• Extensive charting tools and technical indicators
+• Extensive charting tools with 160 indicators

 Cons